nggit/tremolo-docs/request.md

 VERSION:        bytearray(b'1.1')
 ```

+Note that tremolo focuses on *bytes-like*, except in some dict objects like `request.query`, `request.cookies`, and `request.form()`.

+We do this for the sake of interoperability, to reduce the possibility of encoding - decoding back and forth, etc. With the tradeoff of being a bit inconvenient.

-Note that `request.ip` is not security wise.
+FYI, `request.ip` is not security wise.
 It will take the ip address from `X-Forwarded-For` / HTTP header when available.

 It only becomes handy when Tremolo is deployed behind a proxy server, otherwise `request.client[0]` should be used.